MayeDiaz818/etf-automated-reporting-pipeline/README.md

 This project is an **end-to-end automated data analytics pipeline** that downloads ETF market data, cleans and structures it, computes financial KPIs, detects anomalous events, generates visualizations, and exports a comprehensive reporting package.

-The design follows a **modular, production-style architecture**, similar to reporting workflows used in financial institutions (e.g., RBC, Scotiabank, BMO).
+The design follows a **modular, production-style architecture**, similar to reporting workflows used in financial institutions.

 ---